 Exchange rates aren’t helping either; a monthly expense of $3,000 USD translates to $4,200 CAD, which could be used for a vacation home in Canada or other expenses.
 Many of the Canadian Snowbirds selling their Florida home are on a fixed income, and an extra $4,200 a month comes in very handy.

-General maintenance and upkeep is another rising cost, and some of it has to be done even during the summer, when the homeowners aren’t there.
+General maintenance and upkeep are other rising costs, and some of it has to be done even during the summer, when the homeowners aren’t there.
 Snowbirds need someone to check on the property and take in the mail, and some utilities have to be kept running all year long.

 If Canadian Snowbirds are selling their US home, where are they going instead?